 No-one knows exactly how long they are going to live for, and it can be really worrying to think about the possibility of your pension running out during your retirement.

-With life expectancy rising, however, ending up with insufficient funds later on in life could be a real possibility for many people reaching retirement age in the next few years.
+Given longer life expectancy, however, ending up with insufficient funds later on in life could be a real possibility for many people reaching retirement age in the next few years.

 With this in mind, it’s a good idea to take stock of your financial situation sooner rather than later, and consider ways that you might be able to make your pension last longer.